tinyclub/linux-lab/README.md

 ### Debugging

-Compile the kernel with `CONFIG_DEBUG_INFO=y` and debug it directly:
+Compile the kernel with debugging options:

+    $ make feature feature=debug
+    $ make kernel-olddefconfig
+    $ make kernel

+And then debug it directly:

-    $ make BOARD=malta debug
+    $ make debug

 It will open a new terminal, load the scripts from .gdbinit, run gdb automatically.

-Or debug it in two steps:
+It equals to:

-    $ make BOARD=malta boot DEBUG=1
+   $ make boot DEBUG=1

-Open a new terminal:
+to automate debug testing:

-    $ make env | grep KERNEL_OUTPUT
+   $ make test DEBUG=1
-    /labs/linux-lab/output/mipsel/linux-4.6-malta/

-    $ mipsel-linux-gnu-gdb output/mipsel/linux-4.6-malta/vmlinux
-    (gdb) target remote :1234
-    (gdb) b kernel_entry
-    (gdb) b start_kernel
-    (gdb) b do_fork
-    (gdb) c
-    (gdb) c
-    (gdb) c
-    (gdb) bt

-Note: some commands have been already added in `.gdbinit`, you can customize it for yourself.

 ### Testing